FFFiend/Fullstack-E-Comm-Site/README.md

 ## LATEST TO DO
 Make log in drop down add-on to button, and design sign in page with all the intricacies (user log in, forgot password, etc) Link pages to their respective buttons.

+## LONG TERM GOAL
+The goal with this project is not to display some UI/UX godly talent.
+It's more to do with writing up a backend, integrating and interacting with a database, and trying to stick to best practices while doing so such that the application is always in a scalable state.